GorillaStack/retro-tag/README.md

-The installation consists of a `CSV` created from AWS Athena scanning the CloudTrail S3 bucket, a single `Main` CloudFormation Stack with the AutoTag Lambda function in the same account as the CloudTrail S3 Bucket, and a `Role` CloudFormation Stack deployed to each account where tagging will be applied.
+The installation consists of a `CSV` created from AWS Athena scanning the CloudTrail S3 bucket, a single `Main` CloudFormation Stack with the AutoTag Lambda function in the same account as the CloudTrail S3 Bucket, and a `Role` CloudFormation Stack deployed to each additional account where tagging will be applied.

 ### Query CloudTrail logs using AWS Athena